microsoft/fluentui/packages/react-utilities/README.md

 ### childrenExist(children)

 Tests if children are nil in React and Preact.
+React `children` can be one many types.
+See the [tests](./src/childrenExist.test.tsx) for all the covered cases.

 Example: